tsl665/aux/MATLAB/README.md

+Aux files and tools for MATLAB codes
-Given block matrix patterns, generate sparse embedding or the standard c input for UMFPACK.
+MatEmb: Given block matrix patterns, generate sparse embedding or the standard c input for UMFPACK.